Welcome to this week’s episode of Cornwall Sunday.

 That tall, dark and dashing Scotland Yard sleuth is also the 8th Earl of Asherton, and this is his ancestral home.
 On TV, that is.

 And that’s why we went in search of it.
 My oldest daughter, you see, is weirdly drawn to impressive stone mansions.
+My youngest is content just as long as she has some tumbling around space.
 And I, well, it’s not that I expected Nathaniel Parker to be around exactly, but you never know, do you…

 Trerice Manor House